 To bring more power to console-free applications, the new Vision.Net Gateway software update also brings dynamic DMX snapshotting, a new feature that allows the recording of a multi-universe DMX stream from Ethernet and/or hardwired DMX.
 Snapshots capture dynamic lighting looks that include up to an hour of motion, color, shape changes, etc., depending on complexity.
 The snapshots can then be played back once or looped and can be triggered by a scheduled event or initiated in response to a button press on the Gateway On-the-Go web control interface, a Vision.Net touchscreen or a Vision.Net control station.

-“This new update to our Strand Vision.Net Gateway makes it easier than ever to use entertainment luminaires in systems without the need for a dedicated console,” adds Fernand Pereira, Global Head of Marketing and Product Management, Entertainment Lighting at Signify.
-“It can also be used alongside the powerful console options available from Strand and Zero 88, giving customers powerful control and management capabilities in a variety of applications.”
+“This new update to our Vision.Net Gateway makes it easier than ever to use entertainment luminaires in systems without the need for a dedicated console,” adds Fernand Pereira, Global Head of Marketing and Product Management, Entertainment Lighting at Signify.
+“It can also be used alongside the powerful console options available from Vari-Lite, giving customers powerful control and management capabilities in a variety of applications.”

 You can find more information about Vision.Net here.